wp-plugins/old-school-themes-admin/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.1.2 =
+* Add all links explicitly as new instead of CSS-unhiding the existing core links
+* Does not modify any core links
+* Position dashboard old-school links to the bottom of the appearance menu
+* Position toolbar old-school links into a single fly-out menu to the bottom of the appearance menu

 = 0.1.1 =
 * Display all links in the dashboard appearance menu and in the front-end toolbar appearance menu